A272 road: Route

 The eastern end of the A272 starts at a junction with the A267, 1.5 mi north-west of the village of Cross-in-Hand, East Sussex.
 It heads west, crossing the A26 and A22 north of Uckfield, and continues through Newick before going over the border into West Sussex at a point east of Scaynes Hill.
 It then bypasses the town of Haywards Heath and continues west, crossing the main London-Brighton A23 road at Bolney.

-The route continues, crossing the A24 and passing through a number of villages and small towns in West Sussex, such as Billingshurst, Petworth and Midhurst.
+The road crosses the A24 and then passes through a number of villages and small towns in West Sussex, such as Billingshurst, Petworth and Midhurst.
 It then crosses the county boundary into Hampshire and reaches Petersfield, where it crosses the A3 to the west of the town.
 The final section passes the National Trust property of Hinton Ampner and rises high on to the Hampshire downs, passing Cheesefoot Head, before descending to merge with the A31 at Chilcomb to the east of Winchester.

 In former years, the A272 continued north-west from Winchester to Stockbridge, but this section has now been redesignated as the B3049.
 Today, after 1.3 mi it re-emerges from the A31 to run north to the Winnall Roundabout, Junction 9 of the M3.
 Here it merges with the A34, passing east and north of Winchester (with limited access to the A33 northbound), before re-emerging near Littleton.
 It then runs NW along the Andover Road (formerly B3420), terminating at the A30 in the parish of Barton Stacey, an overall length of 85 mi.
 To the north the B3420 continues across the River Test to Wherwell and Andover.